Welcome to the Radix Tech Docs

 Radix is the first decentralized ledger platform designed not just for the cryptocurrencies of today, but suitable for thousands of developers to build, deploy, and scale an unlimited number of robust financial applications.
 Many years of research, experimentation, and development work have gone into an interrelated set of open source technologies that will make this possible.

-The Radix Public Network launches with the release of the first version of the Radix Node to the world.
+The Radix Public Network launched on 28 July, 2021 with the release of the first version of the Radix Node to the world.
 This first release is called Olympia, and is intended to prove out foundational elements of the Radix technology roadmap on a live, open network.
-It includes a simplified form of our unique Cerberus consensus protocol, transaction finality time less than 5 seconds, and ample throughput for today’s needs.
+It includes a simplified form of our unique Cerberus consensus protocol, transaction finality time less than 5 seconds, low transaction fees, and ample throughput for today’s needs.

 This website documents the primary features and usage of the technologies that make up Olympia, and will continuously expand with future releases.